Reverse thinking is a method of thinking where you

 not always cut it.
 That's where reverse thinking shines.
 By

-altering your perspective and asking counter-intuitive
+altering your perspective and asking counter-intuitive questions,

-examples of reverse thinking in action.
+reverse thinking in action.

 Example of how to get a good job with reverse thinking: